 Ansible_Driver and Terraform_Driver can use this function.

-For more information, please see “Exastro-ITA_User_Instruction_Manual_Ansible-driver and Exastro-ITA_User_Instruction_Manual_Terraform-driver
+For more information, please see “Exastro-ITA_User_Instruction_Manual_Ansible-driver” and “Exastro-ITA_User_Instruction_Manual_Terraform-driver”

 The workflows done in both "Conductor call" and "Symphony call" have their own common directory.

 （Movements that strides over the workflows are not shared)